-In late 2007 and early 2008, Windmill negotiated a term sheet with Fortress Investment Group ("Fortress") whereby Fortress or its affiliate would purchase all of the assets SC II, SCFR, SC Limited, SC Holdings and SC Finance for a total price of \$600,000,000, which was 60% of the internal carrying value of the assets as of November 30, 2007.
+In late 2007 and early 2008, Windmill negotiated a term sheet with Fortress Investment Group ("Fortress") whereby Fortress or its affiliate would purchase all of the assets SC II, SCFR, SC Limited, SC Holdings and SC Finance for a total price of \$600,000,000, which, according to the Debtors, was 60% of the internal carrying value of the assets as of November 30, 2007.
 In addition, the term sheet included a 50% back-end split to the existing investors in the SageCrest Funds as the funds' assets were monetized by Fortress, after Fortress recovered all invested dollars, including the purchase price as well as any additional capital contributed by Fortress to maintain or enhance the assets, as well as a 10% compounded rate of return on its investment.

-In early 2008, Windmill recommended to SC II investors and the boards of directors of SC Limited and SCFR that the funds go forward with the Fortress transaction, and that the sale of the assets in one transaction had several advantages over a drawn-out approach involving individual asset sales, which would likely take several years to complete.
-Windmill also warned that the funds would continue to face continued distress in the credit markets and increased pressure from Deutsche Bank.
+According to the Debtors, in early 2008, Windmill recommended to SC II's investors and the boards of directors of SC Limited and SCFR that the funds proceed with the Fortress transaction, and that the sale of the assets in one transaction had several advantages over a drawn-out approach involving individual asset sales, which would likely take several years to complete.
+The Debtors contend that Windmill also warned that the funds would continue to face continued distress in the credit markets.
+The transaction also would have enabled the SC Finance and SC Holdings to satisfy their obligations to Deutsche Bank and other creditors.

-The boards of directors of SC Limited and SCFR requested a fairness opinion in connection with the potential transaction.
+According to the Debtors, the boards of directors of SC Limited and SCFR requested a fairness opinion in connection with the potential transaction.
 Windmill retained Houlihan Smith & Company ("Houlihan") to give a fairness opinion.
 Houlihan issued its Fairness Opinion Report to the Board of Directors of SC Holdings, SC Limited and SCFR as of March 3, 2008.
-In the report, Houlihan concluded that the assets of the SageCrest Funds had a fair value of between \$517,176,287 and \$806,553,644 as of March 6, 2008.
+According to the Debtors, in the report, Houlihan concluded that the assets of the SageCrest Funds had a fair value of between \$517,176,287 and \$806,553,644 as of March 6, 2008.
 Several investors in the funds instructed Windmill not to proceed with the transaction, and the boards of directors of SC Limited, SCFR and SC Holdings never approved the transaction.

-During 2008, the economy worsened, the assets of the SageCrest Funds continued to decline in value, and SC II, SC Finance and SC Holdings filed bankruptcy petitions in August 2008 after Deutsche Bank cut off further funding.
+During 2008, the economy worsened, the assets of the SageCrest Funds continued to decline in value, and SC II, SC Finance and SC Holdings filed bankruptcy petitions in August 2008.
+The Debtors have asserted that Deutsche Bank "cut off further funding."
+Deutsche Bank disputes this assertion, which is unsubstantiated.